New Flyer Announces First Quarter 2011 Orders and Backlog

-The first quarter orders are from both current and new customers and are for a variety of vehicle configurations and propulsion systems, including 35-, 40- and 60-foot buses with clean diesel, diesel-electric hybrid, gasoline-electric hybrid and compressed natural gas (“CNG”) propulsion systems.
-Approximately 60% of the EUs representing these orders (or 91 EUs) are clean propulsion (i.e., hybrid or natural gas) vehicles, which is a significant segment of New Flyer’s
+These first quarter orders are from both current and new customers and are for a variety of vehicle configurations and propulsion systems, including 35-, 40- and 60-foot buses with clean diesel, diesel-electric hybrid, and compressed natural gas (“CNG”) propulsion systems.
+Approximately 30% of the EUs in these orders are for clean-propulsion (i.e., hybrid or CNG) vehicles.

-Some of the order activity during the quarter included:
+Some of the order activity during Q1 2011 included:

 New Flyer’s current backlog consists of the following mix of products: